-In an unanimous decision at Tuesday night's meeting, the Fanwood Borough Council approved a resolution in support of a shared services agreement with the Scotch Plains Police Department.
+In an unanimous decision at Tuesday night's meeting, the Fanwood Borough Council approved a resolution in support of a with the Scotch Plains Police Department.

 The resolution, which Mayor Collen Mahr called "necessary for property tax relief" is intended to share resources with Scotch Plains to reduce both stations' budgets for the fiscal year.